Jonny Hayes: Celtic

 On 17 June 2017, Hayes signed a three-year deal with Scottish Premiership champions Celtic, for a fee in the region of £1 million.
 On 23 December 2017, Hayes scored his first competitive goal for Celtic against his former club Aberdeen, scoring the second goal in a 3–0 win.
 He spent the second half of the season out injured after a tackle during a game against Dundee on Boxing Day, three days after his first goal of the season.
 He scored his second goal for the club in the 2–0 win over Rangers at Ibrox on 1 September 2019.
 He was released by the club in May 2020.

 Return to Aberdeen

 Hayes rejoined Aberdeen on a free transfer from Celtic, his contract having expired, on 23 June 2020, after three years away from the club.
-He signed a two-year deal, taking a significantly smaller wage to re-sign.
+He signed a two-year deal.

-In August 2020 he was one of eight Aberdeen players who received a suspended three-match ban from the Scottish FA after they breached coronavirus-related restrictions by visiting a bar earlier in the month.
+In August 2020 he was one of eight Aberdeen players who received a suspended three-match ban from the Scottish Football Association after they breached coronavirus-related restrictions by visiting a bar earlier in the month.

+Hayes left Aberdeen at the end of the 2023–24 season, upon the expiration of his contract and his decision to turn down an offer for a coaching role within the club's youth academy.
+On 10 July, he took up a coaching role at Celtic.
+On 16 July, Hayes announced his retirement from professional football.